Frickin' A

 Frickin A was a pop rock band from Cincinnati, Ohio.
-They are best known for their remake of Rick Springfield's "Jessie's Girl", featured on Now!
-18, and their 2004 single "Merry Merry Merry Frickin' Christmas".
+They are best known for their remake of Rick Springfield's "Jessie's Girl" and their 2004 single "Merry Merry Merry Frickin' Christmas".

 Frickin A is the only band ever to achieve placement in the Now!
-That's What I Call Music American series while signed to an independent record label.
+That's What I Call Music series while signed to an independent record label.
 The music video for "Jessie's Girl" achieved regular rotation on VH1 in 2005.
 The music video was directed by Bill Fishman from a concept by David Herrera (music video director).